 She is the first person that will clap her hands when you finish your writing, and she is also the first person who will go brokenhearted when your writing is not becoming any better.

-Another misconception is that the editor is the person who will take care of all typos and errors on your script.
-Come on, that’s not the really the job of an editor.
+Another misconception is that the editor is the person who will take care of all types and errors on your script.
+Come on, that’s not really the job of an editor.
 You can activate the spell-checker facility if you only need this function from an editor.
 An editor’s responsibility is way more than that.

 On a very ideal level, an editor needs to have the ability to guess and create book trends.
-True, editor will help taking care all those stuff regarding structure, grammar, and typo.
+True, an editor will help taking care of all those stuff regarding structure, grammar, and typo.
 But my suggestion is this: before sending your script out, there is no harm in cleaning up all those typos.

 Trust me, no matter how bad the script is, an editor can still read it when the typos are minimal.
-Do help the editors to enjoy reading your script by minimising typos.
+Do help the editors to enjoy reading your script by minimizing typos.
 Won’t you feel tortured reading a raw script with typos scattered all over from the first to the last page?